Lavanyalb-hub/lavanyalb-hub/README.md

 # 💫 About Me:
 Im engineering student
-undergraduting in RV college og engineering
+undergraduting in RV college of engineering

 ## 🌐 Socials: